Skip to content

 Worked example

 A borrower holds a mortgage of 300,000 at 4.5% interest with 18 years remaining.
-Their monthly payment is 1,843.
+Their monthly payment is 2,029.
 They receive a bonus and decide to apply 50,000 toward the principal.
-After the recast, their balance falls to 250,000, and their monthly payment recalculates to 1,555.
+After the recast, their balance falls to 250,000, and their monthly payment recalculates to 1,691.
 The term does not change, but the total interest paid over the remaining life of the loan reduces because each payment now applies to a smaller balance.
-A recast fee of 300–400 typically applies, paid once at the time of recast.
+Lenders that allow recasts may charge a one-time fee — check the specific amount with your lender.

 When this metric appears in conversations